google/yamlfmt/docs/config-file.md

 In the `-conf` flag, the config file can be named anything.
 As long as it's valid yaml, yamlfmt will read it as a config file.
 This can be useful for applying unique configs to different directories in a project.
 The automatic discovery paths do need to use one of the known names.

+In the `-print_conf` flag, merged config values will be printed.

 ## Command

 The command package defines the main command engine that `cmd/yamlfmt` uses.
 It uses the top level configuration that any run of the yamlfmt command will use.